wuhongyi/PKUXIADAQ/README/ProgrammersGuide/XIAAPI.md

 	unsigned short ModNum,        // pixie module number unsigned short BootPattern ); // boot pattern bit mask

+// Acquire ADC traces in single or multiple modules
+// Use this function to acquire ADC traces from Pixie-16 modules.
+Specify the module using ModNum.
+If ModNum is set to be less than the total number of modules in the system, only the module specified by ModNum will have its ADC traces acquired.
+But if ModNum is equal to the total number of modules in the system, then all modules in the system will have their ADC traces acquired.
+// After the successful return of this function, the DSP's internal memory will be filled with ADC trace data.
+A user's application software should then call another function Pixie16ReadSglChanADCTrace to read the ADC trace data out to the host computer, channel by channel.
 PIXIE16APP_EXPORT int PIXIE16APP_API Pixie16AcquireADCTrace (
 	unsigned short ModNum );      // module number